PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 - **Villains**
 	- Garick
 		- Underwent ritual before Woe, it failed, he was turned into a raging creature of destruction
-		- Cursed, destroys villages, feeds off the rage of the survivors, uses it to ressurrect himself
+		- Cursed, destroys villages, feeds off the rage of the survivors, uses it to resurrect himself
+		- Heart is replaced with a compass?
+3rd artifact?
+			- The survivors get the unrelenting urge to find Garick and kill him, but if Garick is dead they find the artifact instead.
+			- It consumed their soul and body and Garick is formed anew.
 	- Woe
 		- Was killed by Lick's father who was wearing a dragonshard fragment
 		- Tainted soul